-- English Learner Summer School Teacher: "Summer school" means academic and enrichment programs provided to students during the summer months outside of the regular school year. - EIS Position Codes: N/A - Expenditure Accounts: N/A - Special Notes: EIS does not contain a position code that matches this cost factor, and the state budget form does not have a specific account or group of accounts matching the provided definition (although expenditures are likely recorded within 1600 or 1800).
+- English Learner Extended Day Teacher: "Extended day" means academic and enrichment programs provided to students outside the regular school day before and after school or during non-instructional times during the school day. - EIS Position Codes: N/A - Expenditure Accounts: N/A - Special Notes: EIS does not contain a position code that matches this cost factor, and the state budget form does not have a specific account or group of accounts matching the provided definition.
 Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
+Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for English learner extended day teachers. - English Learner Summer School Teacher: "Summer school" means academic and enrichment programs provided to students during the summer months outside of the regular school year. - EIS Position Codes: N/A - Expenditure Accounts: N/A - Special Notes: EIS does not contain a position code that matches this cost factor, and the state budget form does not have a specific account or group of accounts matching the provided definition (although expenditures are likely recorded within 1600 or 1800).
+Organizational Units should consider local context and position functions to classify staffing expenditures and avoid double counting.
 Reference internal accounting systems or other data (including relevant grant planning and expenditure records if you are providing expenditures from all revenue sources in column H) to determine budgeted expenditures for English learner summer school teachers. - English Learner Core Teacher: Means a regular classroom teacher in elementary schools and teachers of a core subject in middle and high schools.
 A "Core Subject" means mathematics; science; reading, English, writing and language arts; history and social studies; world languages; and subjects taught as Advanced Placement in high schools. - EIS Position Codes: 202, 203, 204 - Expenditure Accounts: 10-1100-100, 80-1100-100, 10-1800-100, 80, 1800-100 - Special Notes: Some EIS position codes and expenditures accounts shown here overlap with other cost factors.
 Organizational Units should consider local context and position functions (e.g., whether the teacher is serving as a core subject area teacher to EL students) to classify staffing expenditures and avoid double counting.
-Reference internal accounting systems or other data to determine budgeted expenditures for English learner core teachers. - Special Education Core Teacher: Means a regular classroom teacher in elementary schools and teachers of a core subject in middle and high schools.
-A "Core Subject" means mathematics; science; reading, English, writing and language arts; history and social studies; world languages; and subjects taught as Advanced Placement in high schools. - EIS Position Codes: 250, 251 - o Expenditure Accounts: 10-1200-100, 10-1225-100, 80-1200-100, 80-1225-100 - Special Notes: Salaries for special education core teachers are likely recorded within the expenditure accounts shown here, although other salaries may be included.
-Recall that expenditures recorded within Functions 4100-4400 are not expressly addressed by any cost factor.
-Districts that provide special education services through cooperative agreements have two options to account for such expenditures.
-All expenditures can be included as a lump sum with "Other Investments," in which case narrative context must be provided in cell G93.
-Otherwise, expenditures can be allocated across the three special education cost factors using a reasonable cost allocation approach.
-Narrative context in this case is encouraged but not required.
-Reference internal accounting systems or other data to determine budgeted expenditures for special education core teachers.
+Reference internal accounting systems or other data to determine budgeted expenditures for English learner core teachers. - Special Education3 Core Teacher: Means a regular classroom teacher in elementary schools and teachers of a core subject in middle and high schools.
+A "Core Subject" means mathematics;

-&lt;sup>3 Special education or "Sp Ed" means special educational facilities and services, as defined in Section 14-1.08 of the School Code.
+3 Special education or "Sp Ed" means special educational facilities and services, as defined in Section 14-1.08 of the School Code.